Belle Haleine, Eau de Voilette: Interpretation and meaning

-The object touches on several issues; authorship, since the label is by Rigaud, Duchamp and Man Ray; gender identity or sexual orientation, as the woman's perfume now has a Duchamp as its principle image.
+The object touches on several issues: authorship, since the label is by Rigaud, Duchamp, and Man Ray; and gender identity, as the woman's perfume now has Duchamp as its principal image.
 Further sexual connotations arise due to suggestions of smell, touch, and taste intrinsic to the piece.

-The title uses the feminine noun "haleine" which from the French language translates into 'breath', specifying the psychic content (from the Greek psykhḗ, 'vital breath').
-However, the two cities indicated on the label suggest the adoption of both languages.
-If "Haleine" is pronounced in a mixture of French and American it would have vague vowel similarity to "Hélène", in English "Helen".
-The paraphony is suggested by the association with the adjective "Belle".
-The name is that of the daughter of Leda (Euripides, Helen, Prologue, v.
-133), who was considered in Greek mythology to be the embodiment of ideal beauty and grace, praised in every age.
-The title of the ready-made would follow that of Jacques Offenbach, La Belle Hélène (The Beautiful Helen), a comic opera in three acts, set in Sparta (first performance: Paris, Théâtre des Variétés, 17 December 1864).
-It is linked to a parodic tradition of the Homeric legend of Helen.
-The heroine "Mariée au peu ardent Ménelas" ("Married to the barely ardent Menelaus"), in the finale runs away with her lover, "Pâris" (text by Henri and Ludovic Halévy).
-The American Man Ray would have participated in the work, 'capturing' the photographic image, like Paris, author of the legendary capture of Helen.
-Elsewhere Duchamp has already played on the "double meaning of «Paris» like Paris [city] and Paris [Greek hero.
-Transliterated into Latin: Páris]".
+The title uses the feminine noun "haleine", French for 'breath', evoking the psyche (from the Greek psykhḗ, 'vital breath').
+The two cities on the label suggest that both languages are in play: pronounced in a mixture of French and American English, "Haleine" vaguely resembles "Hélène" ("Helen"), a near-homophony reinforced by the adjective "Belle".
+Helen, daughter of Leda (Euripides, Helen, Prologue, v.
+133), was regarded in Greek mythology as the embodiment of ideal beauty.
+The title of the readymade may echo Jacques Offenbach's La Belle Hélène (The Beautiful Helen), a comic opera in three acts set in Sparta (first performed at the Théâtre des Variétés, Paris, 17 December 1864), which belongs to a parodic tradition of the Homeric legend: its heroine, "Mariée au peu ardent Ménelas" ("Married to the barely ardent Menelaus"), runs away in the finale with her lover Paris (libretto by Henri and Ludovic Halévy).
+In this reading, Man Ray's part in the work — 'capturing' the photographic image — parallels Paris's legendary capture of Helen.
+Duchamp had elsewhere played on the double meaning of "Paris" as both the city and the Greek hero.